 The children are collected from nursery, via the entrance area.
 They are only allowed to leave the nursery with an adult (over 16), who is known to the staff or someone who has been given the child's password by the parents or carers.
-The external green security fence is locked at 9.15 am and opened again at 3pm.
-All gates in nursery garden are locked when the children are learning outside.
+The external green security fence is locked at 9.15 am and opened again at 2.50 pm.
+The red/ new blue gate nursery garden gate is locked when the children are learning outside.